hunter-college-ossd-spr-2020/project-evaluation/facebookfollytroy_template.md

 ### Installation:
 **On Mac OSX whcich is the operating system I use at home, I had the option of updating homebrew and using it to install facebook folly.
-Installing it it was a very simple proscess thanks to it as I only ahd to run one command "brew install folly".**
+Installing it it was a very simple proscess thanks to it as I only had to run one command "brew install folly".**